Privacy policy

 2) Data collection when visiting our website

-During the mere informational use of our website, i.e. if you do not register or otherwise transmit information to us, we only collect data that your browser transmits to our server (so-called “server log files”).
+2.1 During the mere informational use of our website, i.e. if you do not register or otherwise transmit information to us, we only collect data that your browser transmits to the page server (so-called “server log files”).
 When you call up our website, we collect the following data, which is technically necessary for us to display the website to you:

 • Our visited website